ExchangeBC/concierge/README.md

 #### Running Database Migrations

 Using an environment's deployment shell, run `npm run migrations:up` in the root of this repository's directory.
-It is recommended to run a migration prior to deploying code that depends on the changes effected by that migration.

 ## Team